Skip to main content

 Our Commitment to You

-Your financial aid offer is renewable for eight semesters (or six semesters for transfer students) when you meet academic requirements, maintain full-time enrollment and are a responsible member of our community.
+Your financial aid offer is renewable for up to eight semesters (or six semesters for transfer students) when you meet academic requirements, maintain full-time enrollment and are a responsible member of our community.
 This gives you the flexibility to consider a double major or minor, co-op or internship placements, or other experiential opportunities to enhance your education.

 You will work closely with your academic adviser, faculty mentors and success professionals to develop a plan to help you pursue your goals and interests — and graduate on time.